dustsigns/lecture-demos/affine_transformations/reflection2d_readme.md

 Usage
 -----

-Change the angle between the reflection line and the X axis (see parameters below) to see the position of the reflected letter A (white) change compared to the original letter's (semi-transparent grey).
+Change the angle between the reflection line and the X axis (see parameters below) to see the position of the reflected letter A (white) change compared to the original letter's (semi-transparent).
 Observe that the distance between any point of the original letter and the reflection line is the same as the distance between the reflection line and the corresponding reflected point, given that the distances are measured orthogonal to the reflection line.

 ![Screenshot after reflecting across the Y axis](../screenshots/reflection2d_90.png)